 Finally, window displays must of course always be well light.
 This isn’t just a matter of ensuring visibility on gloomy fall and winter evenings.
 The use of colored lighting, light and shadow, can be a great way of creating atmosphere and attracting attention.

 However, effective a window display may be, it’s also important to pay attention to so-called “Point of Purchase” (POP) marketing.

 Why Do In Store Signs Matter

-There’s evidence that point of purchase display advertising can be extremely effective, because it is here that everything comes together.
-The customer has selected their product, they’re ready to buy and therefore psychologically more likely to be influenced by compelling display advertising.
+There’s evidence that point of purchase display in-store advertising can be extremely effective, because it is here that everything comes together.
+The customer has selected their product, they’re ready to buy and therefore psychologically more likely to be influenced by compelling in-store display advertising.

 Research suggests that: